[ Enterprise ]

 AVAILABILITY AND ACCESS

-SAML support is available to customers with a Mavenlink Premier account.
+Single sign-on using SAML is natively accessible to Enterprise clients; it is also available to Premier customers as an additional service.
 Before you can enable Single Sign On, you must have custom branding enabled.
 Specifically, you need to have a custom domain such as yourdomain.mavenlink.com as it’s required for your Single Sign On URL.

 To enable SAML, Account Admins can navigate to https://app.mavenlink.com/settings/account/security